Technology

 Cutting-edge approach

-The process based on high-temperature co-electrolyzer for syngas production in one singular step allows us to produce e-Fuels at higher efficiencies.
-This is not only important to reduce the electricity need and respective environmental impact, but also for the economic impact.
-Less electricity means lower costs of production, which again leads to lower prices for the e-Fuels.
+The process based on a high-temperature co-electrolyzer to produce syngas in a single step, allows us to generate e-Fuels with higher efficiencies.
+This is important to reduce the amount of electricity needed and the associated environmental impact, but also for the economic impact.
+Less electricity means lower production costs, which in turn means lower prices for e-Fuels.

 Our technology partners